pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 # How to Review a Pull Request

-This guide is for all contributors that want to help with reviewing code contributions.
-Thank you for your effort - good reviews are one of the most important and crucial parts of an open source project.
-This guide should help the community to make reviews such that:
+This guide is for contributors who want to contribute to the code review.
+Thank you for your effort.
+A good review of code is crucial for an open source project.

+ This guide is intended to help both the contributors and reviewers to ensure the following:

 * Contributors have a good contribution experience.
 * Our reviews check all important aspects of a contribution.